-Success in this course is accomplished by carefully and thoughtfully reading all books assigned.
+Success in this course is accomplished by carefully, thoughtfully, and analytically reading all books assigned.
 The Anderson text provides background information about children's literature in general, and it provides specific information about the categories or genres of children's books.
 The specific children's books you are assigned to read in this course are listed according to genre and subgenre, and they are identified by reading age group in the syllabus (P for Primary, I for Intermediate, and A for Advanced).
-Since you will be reading forty-three children's books in this course, a copy of each book is on reserve at the reserve desk in Ryan Library for your convenience but cannot be taken out of the library.
-Since only one copy of each is on reserve and a number of students take this course, the books on reserve may not be available for you to check out and read carefully, thoughtfully, and analytically; therefore, collecting the books yourself to have available to read is the wisest and most efficient way to succeed in this course.
-Begin by looking for the books listed on the syllabus at home and use the local public library for the rest that you do not have.
-The librarians at the Point Loma Branch are generous and eager to assist you.
-They order 15 copies of each book and place them on a shelf with my name or our course name next to the collection in the children's book section of the library.
-Organize a group of classmates and take turns going to the library to get a few weeks' worth of books.
-Take turns reading the books and schedule a time to discuss them together.
+Since you will be reading forty-three children's books in this course, a copy of each book is on reserve at the reserve desk in Ryan Library for your convenience; however, only one copy of each is on reserve, and since a number of students take this course, the books on reserve may not be available for you to check out and read carefully, thoughtfully, and analytically; therefore, collecting them yourself to have available to read is the wisest and most efficient way to succeed in this course.
+Begin at home by looking for the books listed on the syllabus and use the local public library.
+The librarians at the Point Loma Branch are generous and eager to assist you, so they order several copies of each book and place them on a shelf with my name above it in the children's book section of the library.
+Organize a group of classmates and take turns going to the library to get a few weeks' worth of books, take turns reading the books, and schedule a time to discuss them together.
 Choose a different person to return the books to the library and to pick up the next group of assigned books.
 Please always return books by the date due.
+While you are not required to purchase the assigned children's books, it is best to buy as many books as possible in an effort to build a library to prepare for a career in working with children or to have books available to share with children for a variety of purposes.

-Local Libraries
+Local Public Libraries